microshare/microshare.github.io/docs/2/technical/data-format/overview.md

 },
 ```

-Now let's take the data, here the information is simply what we have just created, this is where you will find all the data that you integrate into Microshare, we will see that later.
+Now let's take the data, here the information is simply what we have just created, this is where you will find all the data that you integrate into Microshare®, we will see that later.

 ##### B.3 Origin